top of page

 1. The first step is to identify which legislation you are interested in supporting or opposing, then finding out which committee will hear it.
 You can do that by going to www.ilga.gov and searching for the Senate or House bill.

-2. Once you have determined which committee will consider the legislation, go back to the homepage of
+2. Once you have determined which committee will consider the legislation, go back to the homepage of www.ilga.gov and click “LOG IN” in the upper right corner of the homepage.
+From here you will either create an account or log in.

 4. If you wish to submit a witness slip for legislation that will be heard in committee that week, click the “Week” tab.
 If it will be heard later in the month, click the “Month” tab.

 5. A list of all committees occurring that week or month will appear.
-Find the committee for the legislation that interests you.
-In the far right column, click the icon that looks like a piece of paper with the corner turned up.
+Find the committee for the legislation that interests you and click on "Details."

 6. You will be taken to a page that shows all legislation that will be heard in that committee.
-To submit your own witness slip, click “Create Witness Slip” in the right column of the legislation that interests you.
+To submit your own witness slip, click the icon that looks like a plus sign in the right column of the legislation that interests you.

 7. You will be asked to enter your information, the names of the groups or firms you represent and your position (support or oppose) on the legislation.